 “Besides, it was all good fun.”

 And, just for that willingness to truly enter into life, I love Chris dearly.
 It is a life that has made him an interesting man, a good man.
-He has given me the gift of twenty interesting years by his side.
+He has given me the gift of 26 years of adventures by his side.

 The publishing story of The Journey Man is a home-grown family affair.
 I took the cover shot of Chris walking down a Karoo road with the Camdeboo mountains in the background.
 Our long-time friend Julia Lloyd, former partner of the late and great photographer Kevin Carter, was the book editor.
 Another mate from the old newsroom days, Sue Olswang, did the proofreading.